gitdagray/pdo_intro/README.md

 This example uses the freely available for download "world" database.
 You will need to download and import it into your MySQL server.
 You can download the "world" database and other free databases [here](https://blog.sqlauthority.com/2020/02/15/mysql-download-sample-database-sakila-world-employee/).

-This is NOT an OOP example.
+This tutorial uses a PHP Data Object (PDO), but it is NOT an example of an OOP application.
+It is a simple application example.

 ### Academic Honesty